 The easiest way to deal with this, for most RVers and full-time nomads, is to see if there’s a friend or relative whose home address you can use as your own for the purposes of your driver’s license, mailing address, vehicle and voter’s registration.
 That way, you officially have an “address” in the state no matter where you actually may be physically.
 If this is not an option for you, get in contact with the state you currently reside in or wish to to get further detail on the requirements to establish residency.

+Once you have established residency at a state, it is time to browse all health care options available to you.
 As stated above Florida offers great and affordable benefits to their residents.
 If this happens to be your established residency Florida Blue, one of the state’s most prominent insurers, offers two types of Florida Blue EPO/PPO plans (Blue Select & Blue Options) which act as EPO in-state, but take advantage of an extensive and highly reputable “Blue Card” network that will function out of state as well, essentially making them PPO out of state.
 That makes it a great option for full time RV health insurance, and it doesn’t cost as much as you might think.
-Florida Blue

 Rver Insurance Exchange is a group of licensed professional; that specialize in assisting you in choosing the right insurance plan.
 Most of the agents are Rvers themselves making it easier for them to understand your situation and needs.

-If you opt out completely please reconsider even getting catastrophic plan to cover emergency services.
+If you don't want a full health insurance plan, consider getting a catastrophic plan to cover emergency services.
 This can be found on both ACA and RVer Insurance Exchange.

 You Got This